Book launch: Animal Architecture: Beasts, Buildings and Us

 My report on the event can be read at https://medium.com/@uclurbanlab/unmoored-cities-what-speculative-futures-exist-for-cities-in-the-face-of-climate-change-d8f365764a21

 Thursday 8 September 2016, 630-830pm, Manchester Cathedral Visitor Centre, 10 Cateaton Street, Manchester

 To celebrate the publication of Global Undergrounds: Exploring Cities Within, I'll be presenting a 45-minute talk on underground Manchester followed by the launch of the book with some refreshments.

 I'll be speaking on Senate House and the imagination at this event, along with Bradley L. Garrett, Katia Pizzi, Hilary Geoghegan, Henry Irving and Claire Launchbury.

 Charles Holden’s Senate House is best known as home to the WWII Ministry of Information and an inspiration behind George Orwell’s 1984.
 While many Londoners know its imposing form, few realise that beneath the building lies a network of switch rooms, utility tunnels, and hidden spaces.
 For one night only, join us in the building’s disused boiler rooms for an evening of talks on ‘urban exploration’.
-The discussion will feature urban explorer and academic Dr Bradley Garrett, alongside academics from the School of Advanced Study and other UK universities.
 Wrap up warm, bring a torch, and come ready to join the debate!
 Limited places.
 Booking essential.

 27 October 2015, 6-10pm, RIBA, 66 Portland Place, London, W1B 1AD